jdpieck/oasis-align/README.md

 ## General Content Configuration

-The a large portion of the following parameters have been made user-accessible for edge case scenarios in which the baseline function is unable to determine a solution.
-The parameters with defined values are the defaults and should only be changed when you are unable to achieve your desired output.
+A large portion of the following parameters have been made user-accessible for edge case scenarios in which the baseline function is unable to determine a solution.
+The parameters with defined values are the defaults and should only be changed if you are unable to achieve your desired output.

 ```typst
 #oasis-align(